 Tulaine Montgomery is an entrepreneur, educator, writer and organizer.
 She has played leadership roles in the launch and expansion of social enterprises across the U.S., the Caribbean, East Africa, Indonesia and South Africa.
+Tulaine is a Managing Partner at New Profit, a venture philanthropy organization that backs visionary leaders who are scaling innovations and transforming our nation’s broken and inequitable systems.
 She is also a trusted advisor to nonprofit organizations and socially responsible companies providing strategic and financial support to many of our nation’s most powerful and promising social innovations.
 Tulaine leads New Profit’s Inclusive Impact, a $100 million social impact fund providing growth capital and capacity support for Black, Latino/a/x and Indigenous social impact leaders.

-Tulaine serves on several boards including GirlTrek, YouthBuild and College for Social Innovation.
+Tulaine serves on several boards including Beyond 12, GirlTrek, YouthBuild and College for Social Innovation.
 She has a master’s in public policy from Tufts University and a bachelor’s degree from Smith College.

 Tulaine’s writing has been featured in Stanford Social Innovation Review, The Root, Worth Media, and more.
 She is featured in “Portraits of Purpose: A Tribute to Leadership” - a visual chronicle and historic narrative of community leaders.
 In 2020, Tulaine co-authored a research report on equity in philanthropy in partnership with Next Street, Transforming the Social Sector: The Opportunity and Need for Action.